-On July 17, 2018, we completed a public offering of 897,435 common shares, 314,102 Series A warrants, each such warrant entitling its holder to purchase a common share, and 224,358 Series B warrants, each entitling its holder to purchase a common share.
+On July 17, 2018, we completed a public offering of 897,435 common shares, Series A warrants each entitling its holder to purchase 0.35 of a common share for an aggregate of 314,102 common shares, and Series B warrants entitling its holder to purchase 0.25 of a common share for an aggregate of 224,358 common shares.
 The net proceeds to us from the July 2018 Registered Offering were approximately \$6.2 million, after deducting underwriting discounts and other offering expenses payable by us.
-As of December 31, 2019, the outstanding Series A warrants issued in the July 2018 Registered Offering are exercisable for up to 168,876 common shares (assuming we decide to round up fractional common shares to the next whole common share) at an exercise price of CHF 7.80 per common share, and the outstanding Series B warrants issued in the July 2018 Registered Offering are exercisable for up to 81,137 common shares of which, the number of Series B warrants outstanding were exercisable for up to 46,602 common shares at an exercise price of CHF 7.80 per common share and 34,535 common shares at an exercise price of CHF 3.95 per common share (which exercise price was automatically adjusted due to the May 2019 Registered Offering).
 Since the July 2018 Registered Offering, certain Series A warrant holders exercised their warrant shares to purchase 145,226 common shares of the Company and certain Series B warrant holders exercised warrant shares to purchase 143,221 common shares.
+On June 30, 2020, the outstanding Series B warrants from the July 17, 2018 offering expired without further warrants being exercised.

-On May 2, 2018, we entered into the LPC Purchase Agreement and the registration rights agreement with LPC (the "Registration Rights Agreement").
+On May 2, 2018, we entered into the LPC Purchase agreement and the registration rights agreement with LPC (the "Registration Rights Agreement").
 Pursuant to the Purchase Agreement, LPC agreed to purchase common shares for up to \$10,000,000 over the 30-month term of the Purchase Agreement.
-As of the date of this Annual Report, we have issued an aggregate of 463,000 common shares for aggregate proceeds of \$1.7 million to LPC under the LPC Purchase Agreement.
+As of the date of this Annual Report, we have issued an aggregate of 463,000 common shares for aggregate proceed of \$1.7 million to LPC under the LPC Purchase Agreement.
 The Purchase Agreement replaced the Purchase Agreement that we entered into with LPC on October 10, 2017 (the "2017 Commitment Purchase Agreement"), which was terminated as a result of the Merger.
 Under the 2017 Commitment Purchase Agreement, LPC agreed to subscribe for up to \$13,500,000 of our common shares, and prior to its termination, we had issued an aggregate of 2,600,000 (pre-merger) common shares for aggregate proceeds of \$1.8 million to LPC under the 2017 Commitment Purchase Agreement.

-On January 30, 2018, we completed a public offering of 62,499 common shares and a concurrent offering of 37,499 warrants, each warrant entitling its holder to purchase one common share.
+On January 30, 2018, we completed a public offering of 62,499 common shares and a concurrent offering of warrants, each warrant entitling its holder to purchase 0.6 common shares.
 The net proceeds to the Company from the January 2018 Registered Offering were approximately \$4.9 million, after deducting placement agent fees and other estimated offering expenses payable by the Company.
-As of December 31, 2019, the outstanding warrants issued in the January 2018 offering were exercisable for up to 37,501 common shares (assuming we decide to round up fractional common shares to the next whole common share) at an exercise price of \$100.00 per common share.
+As of December 31, 2020, the outstanding warrants issued in the January 2018 offering were exercisable for up to 37,501 common shares (assuming we decide to round up fractional common shares to the next whole common share) at an exercise price of \$100.00 per common share.